Is Translation All You Need? A Study on Solving Multilingual Tasks with Large Language Models: Translation for NLP Tasks

 \subsubsection{Models}

-We conduct experiments with six LLMs, consisting of one closed-source language model and five open-source language models:
+We mainly conduct experiments on the following two LLMs, consisting of one closed-source language model and one open-source language model:

-\begin{itemize} \item ChatGPT\footnote{\url{https://platform.openai.com/docs/models/gpt-3-5}}, which is the most capable and cost-effective model in the GPT-3.5 family and it has been optimized for chat.
-We chose the latest version (gpt-3.5-turbo-1106) when starting the experiment. \item Mistral-7B-Instruct (v0.2).
-This model is the instructed version of Mistral-7B~\cite{jiang_mistral_2023}. \item Llama-2-13B-chat and Llama-2-70B-chat, which are the chat models in Llama-2 family \cite{touvron_llama_2023}.
-Due to computational resource limitations, we use the AWQ \cite{lin2023awq} version for Llama-2-70B-chat. \item bloomz-7b1, which is a model fine-tuned with multiple tasks, including multilingual tasks \cite{muennighoff_crosslingual_2023}. \end{itemize}
+\paragraph{ChatGPT} This is the most capable and cost-effective model in the GPT-3.5\footnote{\url{https://platform.openai.com/docs/models/gpt-3-5}} family optimized for chat.
+We chose the latest version (gpt-3.5-turbo-1106) for the experiment. \paragraph{Llama-2-70B-Chat} This is the largest chat models in Llama-2 family \cite{touvron_llama_2023}.
+Due to computational resource limitations, we use the AWQ \cite{lin2023awq} version for evaluation.